 Ironically, if failure marks the frontier of our development, fear of failure is often acting like our boundary walls, keeping us contained.
 So often I have not done something, something that I really want to do, because I’ve been scared to fail, or look stupid, or doubt my ability.
 It can really hold you back.

 We tend to stick to the things that we know we can do, and avoid that which is difficult.
 These little obstacles, these uphill struggles are often the very things we need work on in order to grow.
 I love to Deadlift.
 I feel sexy when I lift a big weight off the floor.
-But give me two 24kg Kettlebells to front squat and you’ll find me quivering like a whippet on a winters night, swearing profusely about how hard it is.
+But give me two 24kg Kettlebells to front squat and you’ll find me quivering like a wet whippet in a coal shed, swearing profusely and whinging about how hard it is.
 Not so sexy.

 I will continue to work on my deadlift, but the focus for me needs to be on the latter.
 To use a permaculture phrase, the problem is the solution.

 I’ve long been an avid student of the Stoic philosophers and this idea is a fairly key one, with various proponents regularly putting themselves into awkward and troublesome situations.